-Within Nepal, we conducted a nationwide survey of Nepali voters in a sample of 117 local government units (Village Development Committees (VDCs) and municipalities (palikas)).10 Our sample was drawn at the local government level because of the availability of demographic data.11
+Within Nepal, we conducted a nationwide survey of Nepali voters in a sample of 117 local government units (Village Development Committees [VDCs] and municipalities [palikas]).
+Our sample was drawn at the local government level because of the availability of demographic data.
+11

 At the time of data collection, there were 3,374 local government units in Nepal.
 To ensure a sufficiently large population from which to recruit participants, we restricted the sample to local government units with more than 500 people.
-Then, since candidates are more likely to engage in clientelism in competitive elections with heterogeneous populations unlikely to vote for a candidate solely based on shared ethnicity, we restricted the sample to local government units within first-past-the-post (FPTP) constituencies where the winning candidate in the 2017 national legislative elections won 60% or less of the vote, and where there are six or more ethnic groups (using the ethnicity census data to calculate the effective number of ethnic groups).
+Then, since candidates are more likely to engage in clientelism in competitive elections with heterogeneous populations unlikely to vote for a candidate solely based on shared ethnicity, we restricted the sample to local government units within first-past-the-post constituencies where the winning candidate in the 2017 national legislative elections won 60% or less of the vote, and where there are six or more ethnic groups (using the ethnicity census data to calculate the effective number of ethnic groups).
 These restrictions dropped the theoretical population of local government units to 2,264.
-Next, to ensure variation on industry and education, we calculated the percentage of the population working outside agriculture and the percentage of the population who completed secondary school, and then restricted the population of local government units to only those in the bottom and top quartiles of these two variables.
+Next, to ensure variation on industry and education, we calculated the percentage of the population working outside agriculture and the percentage of the population who completed secondary school and then restricted the population of local government units to only those in the bottom and top quartiles of these two variables.
 These restrictions dropped the theoretical population of local government units to 1,179.
-Finally, from this restricted 10The VDCs were replaced by municipalities (palikas) in 2017, though the overlap between the VDCs and municipalities is significant, and we were able to map all of the old VDCs to current municipalities.
+Finally, from this restricted population of local government units, we sampled 172, stratifying on population density (as a proxy for rural vs. urban location of the community) and the percentage of homes with electricity (as a